 However, under common law, the indemnified party's failure to give the indemnifying party notice of covered claims does not relieve the indemnifying party from its indemnity obligations.
-Therefore, an indemnifying party may want to insist in the contract on prompt notice of a third-party claim.
+Therefore, an indemnifying party may want to insist on prompt notice of a third-party claim.